what are 3 Types of Fuel

 Examples of Gaseous Fuels

-3. Butane – Used in lighters and portable stoves, and can be mixed with propane for cold weather use.
+2. Butane is used in lighters and portable stoves, and can be combined with propane in chill weather.

 Advantages and Disadvantages of Gaseous Fuels